6 Low Calorie Breakfasts That Give All-Day Energy

 How healthy is your breakfast?
-As important as a good night’s sleep is for daytime alertness and energy, the decisions you make after you wake up often have just as much of an impact on your mental and physical performance throughout the day.
+As important as a good night’s sleep is for daytime alertness and energy.
+The decisions you make after you wake up often have just as much of an impact on your mental and physical performance throughout the day as eight hours of quality sleep.

 Start the day with a healthy, well-rounded breakfast and you’ll be cognitively and physically ahead of the pack well into the afternoon.
 Start the day with a breakfast that doesn’t meet your nutritional needs and you’ll find yourself lacking energy.